QuaSi-Software/Documentation/docs/resie_input_file_format.md

 * `type` (`String`): The exact name of the type of the component.
 * `medium` (`String`): Some components can be used for a number of different media, for example a bus or a storage.
 If that is the case, this entry must match exactly one of the medium codes used in the energy system (see also chapter on the simulation model).
 * `control_refs` (`List{String}`): A list of UACs of units that are required for performing control calculations.
-* `production_refs` (`List{String}`): A list of UACs of other units to which the unit outputs.
+* `output_refs` (`List{String}`): A list of UACs of other units to which the unit outputs.
 Assignment of medium to component is given implicitly, as a component cannot output to two different components of the same medium.
 * `strategy` (`String`): Parameters for the operation strategy of the component.
 Specific parameters depend on implementation and can be found in the chapter on the simulation model.
 The `strategy` entry can be omitted from the component entry, in which case a default strategy is used.
 If it is given, must contain at least the entry `name`, which must match exactly the internal name of a strategy.
 * `input_priorities` (`List{String}`, Busses only): Bus components implement an input priority, meaning that the order in which energy is drawn from the other components connected to the bus can be customized to control energy flow in accordance to an operation strategy.
 The given list should be a list of the UACs of the connected components.
 * `connection_matrix` (`List{String{Any}}`, Busses only): For busses, the connection matrix defines the input- and output order of the interconnected components.
 Currently, this is a doubling with `input_priorities` that will be resolved in future versions.
 The corresponding `storage_loading` matrix (rows are input_priorities, coloums are output_priorities) can be given as matrix containing only 1 (true) or 0 (false).
 1 means, a connection from input to output is allowed while 0 denys a connection from input to output.
 Note: This is currently only implemented if the output is a storage!
 If the output is an other component, the matrix will be ignorred!
 The `storage_loading` matrix can be used to deny certain transformers to load a certain storage if they are connected to the same bus.
 The following figure illustrates the principle of the `storage_loading` matrix on the basis of the code example given above, where storage-loading is only allowed by the heat pump: